ziehermoritz/udacity_blogpost/README.md

 ## File Descriptions <a name="files"></a>

-In this repository there are available 3 source files and the resulting figures of the code.
+In this repository there are available 2 source files and the resulting figures of the code.
 The code is provided by a jupyter notebook, where each questions is highlighted by a markdown cell.
 The notebook includes additional comments to describe my thoughts, but feel free to reach out!
-In the data folder the datasets provided by Stack Overflow are included as csv-datafiles.
+In the data folder the datasets provided by Stack Overflow are included in a zip-Archive.

 ## Results<a name="results"></a>